a3Joshi/Equity-Indices-Derivatives-Trading/README.md

 # Equity-Indices-Derivatives-Trading
 Welcome to my repository!
-This collection includes various Python scripts and Jupyter notebooks that I've developed for equity, indices, and derivatives trading.
+This collection includes various Python scripts and Jupyter notebooks that I've developed for equity, indices, and derivatives trading , specially INDIA specific.
 Each script is designed to demonstrate different quantitative strategies and techniques I've employed, ranging from sentiment analysis using advanced NLP to technical indicators and high-frequency trading algorithms.

 # Contents
 ## Quantitative Trading Strategies